 - Delegate Name, Email Address and Contact Number

-- Postal Address for the course pack, containing course notes and any purchased publications
+- Postal address for delivery of the course pack containing course notes and any purchased publications

 We ask for this information no later than 2 weeks before the course start date.
 If no information is received, the email invite and course pack will be sent to the booker and company address provided.